kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

 > external-service1 and external-service2 have overlapping IPs X.X.X.X, which can disrupt your traffic.

+As a result, we will select the first `MeshExternalService` based on the creation type.
+If they were created simultaneously, we will use lexicographical order.

 #### Domain generation

 The `ExternalService` resource automatically allocated an internal IP each real domain (e.g. `httpbin.com`).
 While this approach offered benefits such as avoiding the allocation of a listener for a specific port listening on `0.0.0.0`, it obscured the existing domain behind a custom IP.
 With the introduction of `MeshExternalService`, we expose to users a type called `InternalVIP`, enabling the creation of domains for specific external services.